solacelost/update-arcdps/docs/README.md

 1. At the end of the "Target:" textbox, you should see `-StartGW`.
 Replace that with `-Remove` and click "OK" to save the shortcut.
 1. Double-click the modified shortcut.
 Update-ArcDPS will remove the shortcut as part of the uninstallation, too, so it's all gone!
 1. If you have enabled Update-TacO functionality, this will also remove GW2TacO, all saved data, and all of the Update-TacO artifacts.

+## Special Thanks
+Special thanks to those who gave me feedback, logs, access to their screens, and absolutely _invaluable_ testing time getting this all working!

+- Elven Chaos
+  - For an insane amount of testing, feedback, and help.
+Basically the QA director.
+I should probably pay him.
+- XJay5
+  - For lots of help finding and fixing new and elaborate kinds of bugs.
+- Bear Empress
+  - For letting me run random crap on her computer to increase my testing pool size.